FlutterFlow/flutterflow-documentation/docs/resources/ui/widgets/built-in-widgets/image.md

 The properties for the Image widget provide various customization options, from sizing and fitting to advanced animations.

+## MediaDisplay Widget
+The **MediaDisplay** widget in FlutterFlow automatically detects the type of media fetched from a URL and adjusts the widget accordingly.
+For instance, if the URL returns an image, the widget will behave as an Image widget.

+This versatility allows you to easily present various types of media within your app.
+For example, it can be integrated into scrollable widgets like [ListView](../built-in-widgets/list-grid.md#listview-widget) for displaying activity feeds or [GridView](../built-in-widgets/list-grid.md#gridview-widget) for presenting photos and videos together.

 ## Common Image Properties

 - **Width & Height:** Specify the dimensions of the image.
 Values can be in pixels (px) or as a